By Erica C. Barnett

 Meanwhile, another new fire department unit called Triage One, which would have responded to “person-down” calls and other low-acuity issues, never got off the ground.

 Lewis, a longtime advocate for a CAHOOTS-style mental health responder model, has recently suggested that the city could shift some police responsibilities, such as writing up reports of low-level crimes, to community service officers or parking enforcement officers.
 But these options wouldn’t fundamentally change the city’s approach to crisis calls, and share a logistical issue with programs like CAHOOTS: They don’t operate 24 hours a day, a shortcoming SPD officials have also pointed out.
-Any changes to police or parking enforcement officers’ pay or working conditions would be a subject for bargaining, and the head of the Seattle Police Officers’ Guild has already said he
+Any changes to police or parking enforcement officers’ pay or working conditions would be a subject for bargaining.

 In fact, none of Seattle’s existing alternatives to a pure police response represent the kind of sweeping changes some council members expected, and the Durkan administration promised, during the city’s period of enthusiasm for “reimagining community safety” two years ago.